 As I followed what I thought was the trail, I came upon a house with a few teenagers walking in and out, seemingly doing some chores.
 One of them yelled something at me, so I turned around and asked whether I could walk this way.
 They didn’t understand, but clarified their own objectives: “hashish?? hashish??”.
 I politely declined, and asked again whether I could hike past their house.
 They said, “it’s good” as I pointed in the direction I was going and took a step forward, so I ventured on.

-Until I hit a cow.
-I froze when she appeared about fifteen feet in front of me after turning a corner, but having almost reached the summit, I was not about to turn back because of a cow.
+Fifty meters past the house, I turned a corner and found myself staring down a cow that was blocking the trail about three meters ahead.
+I initially froze, but having almost reached the summit, I was not about to turn back because of a cow.
 I inched forward to test whether I could squeeze past her.
 Just as I caught a glimpse of the marijuana farm she was guarding, she charged.
 I darted backwards and climbed up an incline where I could not be followed.
 I was forced to climb upward and blaze my own trail.

 Ten minutes later, I reached a saddle point where I could look down into two colossal valleys.
 I was tired, and had only a third of my water left, but I could see the summit.
 I pulled aside dried bushes and hoisted myself up steep footholds.
 After three and a half hours, I reached the plateau’d peak of Jebel El-Kelaa.
 The hazy view across miles and miles of the Rif mountain range and dead quietude made for nothing short of a spiritual moment.